-While the Otto Group sets a clear reductions target, the Group companies implement the climate protection measures at a local level.
-The Group supports them in their operational implementation with measurement and control tools.
+While the Otto Group sets clear savings targets, the individual Group companies implement climate protection measures on a decentralised basis.
+The Group supports them in their operational implementation with measurement and control instruments.

 Besides activities at the Group's own 400 locations, measures to reduce CO2 emissions also encompass transport from sourcing countries directly to customers, as well as business travel and the use of company cars by the Group’s own employees.

 By 2030, we want to have made our own business activities climate-neutral.
 This area includes our locations, transports, employee mobility, external data centers and cloud services.
 For example, we will switch from road or air freight to sea freight and rail transport, obtain high-quality certified green electricity or reduce business travel.